 - Thrush – This is an oral overgrowth of Candida that appears as white bumps that can be sore and even bleed when scraped.
 This is more common in newborns and elderly who may have a compromised immune system.

-- Hair Loss – Yeast overgrowth can also cause hair loss.
+- Hair Loss – Candida overgrowth can also cause hair loss.
 Many people with alopecia areata (universalis and totalis) and scarring alopecia will also have a Candida overgrowth.

 - Skin Issues – These can appear as toenail fungus and skin rashes usually in folds of skin like around toes and under arms.
 Eczema is another skin infection caused by a yeast called Malassezia sympodialis.
 Malassezia can also cause dandruff.